bay-systems/kvm-setup-kali/README.md

 # kvm-kali-setup

 Bash script to assist with setting up a Kali Linux virtual machine under KVM.
+It can also be used to install other distros and serves as a useful template.

 This script allows one to set up a Kali Linux virtual machine on a remote Linux system from the command line.